 - FINISH THE SOUP: Add baby spinach (if using) and stir until wilted, about 1 minute.
 Taste and adjust seasonings, adding salt and pepper if needed or a bit more soup base from the package to achieve the thickness and depth of flavor desired.
 Serve immediately with lots of bread for dipping.

 I’ve been making versions of this recipe for years by eye.
-To get proportions right, I loosely adapted my recipe from Best Beef Barley Soup.
+To get the proportions down pat, I loosely adapted my recipe from Best Beef Barley Soup.

-Here are some other hearty healthy soups you might like:
+Here are some other hearty meal in a bowl soups you might like: